qu-gg/torch-neural-ssm/README.md

 <a name="background"></a>
 # Background

-This section gives an introduction to the concept of Neural SSMs, some common considerations and limitations, and active areas of research.
-This section assumes some familiarity with state-space models, though not much is required to gain a conceptual understanding if one is already coming from a latent modeling perspective or Bayesian learning.
+This section provides an introduction to the concept of Neural SSMs, some common considerations and limitations, and active areas of research.
+This section assumes some familiarity with state-space models, though little background is needed to gain a conceptual understanding if one is already coming from a latent modeling perspective or Bayesian learning.
 Resources are available in abundance considering the width and depth of state-space usage, however, this <a href="https://www.youtube.com/watch?v=hpeKrMG-WP0">video</a> and <a href="https://github.com/probml/ssm-book">modern textbook</a> are good starting points.

 <!-- Neural SSM INTRO -->
 <a name="neuralSSMwhat"></a>
 ## What are Neural SSMs?
-An extension of classical state-space models, they - at their core - consist of a dynamic function of some latent states <b>z_k</b> and their emission to observations <b>x_k</b>, realized through the equations:
+An extension of classic state-space models, <i>neural</i> state-space models - at their core - consist of a dynamic function of some latent states <b>z_k</b> and their emission to observations <b>x_k</b>, realized through the equations:
 <a name="ssmEQ"></a>
 <p align='center'><img src="https://user-images.githubusercontent.com/32918812/169743189-057f52a5-8a08-4616-9516-3c60aca86b28.png" alt="neural ssm equations" )/></p>
 where <b>θ</b><sub>z</sub> represents the parameters of the latent dynamic function.
 The precise form of these functions can vary significantly - from deterministic or stochastic, linear or non-linear, and discrete or continuous.